ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Exchange Internet-of-Things data

 [IOTA](https://www.iota.org/) is a foundation maintaining _the Tangle_, a blockchain-like network with zero fees.
 Their vision is to automate the exchange of data between sensors, machines, and other devices, for free or sold by the provider.
-IOTA [announced](https://docs.iota.org/docs/blueprints/0.1/tangle-data-storage/overview) that data can now be hosted on IPFS, [as shown in this demo](https://ipfs.iota.org/).
+IOTA [announced](https://wiki.iota.org/legacy) that data can now be hosted on IPFS.
+The demo for this is no longer maintained.

 ### Send crypto to human-readable addresses